fochlac/mui-feedback-dialog/README.md

 A customizeable React feedback form with optional screenshot via screen capture and canvas editor based on material-ui.

+If you want to use my free fully end-to-end encrypted display service for your recieved feedback, you should use [mui-feedback-dialog-connected](https://github.com/fochlac/mui-feedback-dialog-connected).
+That library uses this dialog but already handles the encryption and submission of the recieved feedback.
+If you already have your own infrastructure feel free to use this un-opinionated library.

 ## API

 #### Installation